-- Presentation materials will be created, as needed, for the public involvement processes and may include maps, brochures, PowerPoint presentations, fact sheets, displays, media placements, etc. To the extent practicable, include these materials on the MWVGOG webpage. - SKATS will maintain its webpage (www.mwvcog.org) with updated information on the RTSP, TIP, TIP/RTSP amendments, regional planning studies, etc. - Work on the SKATS sections of the new MWVCOG website (currently in development) including additional online mapping features of projects.
-(See modeling and data section for more information.) - Develop a set of activities to involve and engage the public during the development of the Regional Safety Plan. - Develop and provide to ODOT an annual Accomplishment Report on Title VI activities that include the public participation activities for the year.
-(November 2015)
+- Presentation materials will be created, as needed, for the public involvement processes (such as the TIP update and any RTSP amendment) and may include maps, brochures, PowerPoint presentations, fact sheets, displays, media placements, etc. To the extent practicable, include these materials on the MWVGOG webpage. - SKATS will maintain its webpages on the MWVCOG website (www.mwvcog.org) with updated information on the RTSP, TIP, TIP/RTSP amendments, regional planning studies, additional online mapping features of projects etc. - Develop and provide to ODOT an annual Accomplishment Report on Title VI activities that include the public participation activities for the year.
+(August 2016)